 Interaction between Cannabinoids and Receptors

 Cannabinoid receptors are Gi/o-protein-coupled receptors anchored in the cell membrane and can be found throughout most of the body’s systems.
 So how do Cannabinoids interact with their host receptors?
 Here’s an example below.
+More facts about the Endocannabinoid System.

 Cannabis has an exciting future ahead of it, and the science behind it is finally becoming unveiled!